Why Do Dogs Leash Bite?

 1. Redirect our dog onto a toy.

 Redirection worked initially, but after a time, the toy was no longer sufficient to contain my dog’s frustration.
-Essentially, he would just ignore it, and continue with biting on the leash.
+He would just ignore it, and continue with biting on the leash.

 This technique is most effective when we catch the biting behavior early, so that our dog is not too frenzied to redirect his energy onto another object.
-I have also observed that object redirection becomes less effectual, when I am tense and fearful.
-To calm my dog down, it is crucial that I stay calm as well.
+Redirection works best with Sephy when I am calm, and becomes less effectual when I am tense or fearful.

 2. Issue an alternative command.